muhshahabipour/muhshahabipour/README.md

 ### Introduction

-- 🔭 I’m currently working as a Front-End and Full-Stack Developer  🧑🏻‍💻
+- 🔭 I’m currently working as a Full-Stack Developer  🧑🏻‍💻

 <!---
 - 😄 Pronouns: in a weird way: <br />